How Many Airports Are In Istanbul?

 Its control tower is in the shape of a Tulip, which is the national flower of Turkey!

-Turkish Airlines’ main operating headquarters is in IST Airport.
+Turkish Airlines’ main operating headquarters is in IST Airport, and also connects with other major international airlines such as Emirates and British Airways.

 IStanbul-Airport-Interior